 A ready mixed concrete producer wishing to obtain certification is encouraged to obtain a copy of the Plant Inspector’s Guide.
-To purchase a copy the guide you can order here or contact Jacques Jenkins to obtain a copy.
+For those that would like to become an NRMCA Approved Inspector contact Karen Bean for instructions.
+To purchase a copy of the guide you can order here or contact Jacques Jenkins to obtain a copy.

 NRMCA does not establish fees charged by the engineer for the inspection.
 A list of NRMCA approved engineers who have previously inspected plants in various states is available.
 The inspecting engineer (or an assistant under their employ) conducts the inspection and completes the Check List.
 Items that do not comply should be rectified and an acceptable indication noted on the Check List.